larrygardner/DAQ/README.md

-Repository for use of Measurement Computing devices
+Repository for use of Measurement Computing DAQ devices